 A comedic adaptation of the classic tale where the setting remains the same, but the dwarfs have been changed to set the scene for a silly adventure!

 In this workshop, participants learn how to create rhythms and different sounds using paint buckets and their imaginations.
 The class, led by an expert drummer, explores all of the sonic possibilities of a simple and common object.
+(Grades 1-5)

 Rhythm is explored across continents in music from Africa, to Europe to Asia.
 Each region’s rhythmic sounds are tied to what we hear today in American culture, including: jazz, classical, military, folk, country, and rock.
 This workshop includes lots of hands-on play with percussion instruments.
+(Grades 1-8)

 Participants learn the “alphabet” of African hand drums forming basic sounds to create the language of drums.
-Participants practice playing traditional African rhythm patterns and learn about the use of these sounds and instruments in different African cultures.
+Participants practice playing traditional African rhythm patterns and learn about the use of these sounds and instruments in different African cultures.(Grades 2-12)

-Choose from these stories:
+Choose from the following stories:

-• Alice in Wonderland
+Alice in Wonderland (1-5)

-• James and the Giant Peach
+James & the Giant Peach (3-5)

 This vibrant and energetic performance, based on the drumming traditions of West Africa, takes its audience on a rhythmic journey from Africa to the New World and back.
 The dynamics of the music gives the ensemble its name.
 “Kusogea” is a word in Ki-Swahili that means “to move.”
 “Nobi'' is a word indigenous to the world that means “people.”

 The sound of an authentic Taiko drum leads this exploration through Japanese culture.
 Costumes, Japanese folktales, percussion instruments, and the booming Taiko drum come together to immerse students in ancient Japanese art forms.

-Yesterado is a one hour long performance featuring a light-hearted glimpse at Colorado history.
+Yesterado is a one-hour-long performance featuring a light-hearted glimpse at Colorado history.
 Real-life traveling entertainers Jack Langrishe and Marietta Ravel are reimagined as a sort of goofy, time-travel welcome wagon committee, taking you back in time and giving you a glimpse of Colorado in the 1890s.
 To deepen your students’ learning, please ask about accompanying workshops that complement Yesterado.